tomarshabh2199/tomarshabh2199/README.md

 ### Hi there Welcome to my Github Page👋👋

-I am a .Net FullStack Developer working Professional at Deloitte USI
+I am a .Net FullStack Developer
 ---